Kenneth Bulmer: Pen names and imaginary biographies

 Bulmer's pseudonyms include Alan Burt Akers, Frank Brandon, Rupert Clinton, Ernest Corley, Peter Green, Adam Hardy, Philip Kent, Bruno Krauss, Karl Maras, Manning Norvil, Chesman Scot, Nelson Sherwood, Richard Silver, H. Philip Stratford and Tully Zetford.
 Kenneth Johns was a collective pseudonym used for a collaboration with author John Newman.
-Some of Bulmer's works were published along with the works of other authors under "house names" (collective pseudonyms) Ken Blake (for a series of tie-ins with the 1970s television programme The Professionals), Arthur Frazier, Neil Langholm, Charles R. Pike, and Andrew Quiller.
+Some of Bulmer's works were published along with the works of other authors under "house names" (collective pseudonyms), such as Ken Blake (used for a series of tie-ins with the 1970s television programme The Professionals; some later books in the series were written by Robert Holdstock), Arthur Frazier, Neil Langholm, Charles R. Pike, and Andrew Quiller.
 He also ghost-wrote books for Barry Sadler.

 In some cases, Bulmer used not only a different name but also included in the books a detailed imaginary biography giving specific personal details substantially different from the true ones.
 For example, the Viking series published under the name "Neil Langholm" included biographical details intended to create the impression that the series – as appropriate to its subject – was written by a Dane: